loudest/argus/README.md

 Our approach for satisfying this challenge was to:

 - Utilize the computer's webcam to detect bounding boxes for eyes, nose, and mouth.
-Once the bounding regiion has been assigned with machine learning, the biometric marker is compared against a mathmatical predictive model determine improved facial recognization detection.
+Once the bounding region has been assigned with machine learning, the biometric marker is compared against a mathematical predictive model determine improved facial recognition detection.

 ## Team Members

 Our team is comprised of:

-- [@loudest](https://github.com/loudest) - README.md writer, took the bluepill in the matrix and spent 3 days at [VR Hackathon - Seattle](http://vrhackathon.com/seattle.html) writing this
+- [@loudest](https://github.com/loudest) - README.md writer, took the Billpil in the matrix and spent 3 days at [VR Hackathon - Seattle](http://vrhackathon.com/seattle.html) writing this

 ## Technologies, APIs, and Datasets Utilized

 We made use of:
 - [Flask](http://flask.pocoo.org/) To render local host and video streams
 - [OpenCV](http://opencv.org/) For video analysis and facial detection
-- [openbr](http://scikit-learn.org/stable/) biometrics markers and uzing machine learning to improve accuracy
+- [openbr](http://scikit-learn.org/stable/) biometrics markers and using machine learning to improve accuracy

 ## Contributing